vhartikainen/protecting-workloads-workshop/docs/index.md

 ## Scenario

 Welcome to Widgets LLC!
 You have just joined the team and your first task is to enhance security for the company website.
 The site runs on Linux, PHP and Apache and uses an EC2 an autoscaling group behind an Application Load Balancer (ALB).
 After an initial architecture assessment you have found multiple vulnerabilities and configuration issues.
 The dev team is swamped and will not be able to remediate code level issues for several weeks.
-Your mission in this workshop module is to build an effective set of controls that mitigate common attack vectors against web applications, and provide you with the monitoring capabilities needed to react to emerging threats when they occur.
+Your mission in this workshop round is to build an effective set of controls that mitigate common attack vectors against web applications, and provide you with the monitoring capabilities needed to react to emerging threats when they occur.

 * **Level**: Intermediate - Advanced